dfar-io/darkest-dungeon-notes/README.md

 This is deployed to a GCP Cloud Run instance that is not managed by Terraform.

+To set this up, create a service account within the Google Cloud instance, then shrink JSON into one line and store as Github Actions secret, using the following:

+`cat credentials.json | jq -r tostring`

 ## Angular README

 ### Code scaffolding